| Title: | A Shiny App for Design of Experiments in Life Sciences |

 min_distance |

-An integer indicating the minimum distance between pairs of occurrences of the same integer. |
+The minimum distance between pairs of occurrences of the same integer in the final design. |

 pairwise_distance |